monographhq/robertos/README.md

 Build a filterable, sortable table view in React using mock data that would call to a simple Ruby API (Ruby API can be pseudo code or return mock data).
 Add one little special feature that you personally think is important in developing features (examples: animations, security, graphql, testing, service object, etc).

 ## Backend Ruby take-home test
+Design and build a Ruby API (Sinatra like syntax would work) that resolves the different vendor pecularities.
+Create a status class, vendor class, and update class with the initial edge cases baked into each class.